The Applicant Workshop for the 2021 European Green Capital Award will take place on 2 July 2018 in Brussels.

-The Applicant Workshop for the 2020 competition cycle was held on Tuesday 27th June 2017 in Brussels, Belgium.
-The day provided potential applicants with an overview of the competition process, advice from previous winners and members of the Expert Panel and opportunities to network with other environmental frontrunners from across Europe.
+The Applicant Workshop provides potential applicants with an overview of the competition process, advice from previous winners and members of the Expert Panel and opportunities to network with other environmental frontrunners from across Europe.

 To view presentations from the applicant workshops for the previous cycles including 2020 click on the links below: